 Each of these events triggers a drastic change in circumstances.
 Perhaps it’s a matter of more mouths to feed, or that you finally have money to buy a home.
 Whatever it is, it’s an opportunity to decide how these assets and family members will be looked after once you’re gone.

-When you sign up for a life insurance policy, you can choose between stepped or level premiums:
+When you sign up for a life insurance policy, you can choose between variable age-stepped or variable premiums:

 Let’s take a look at the cost of raising children in Australia.
 As of 2013, NATSEM estimates that it costs $812,000 to raise two children.
 And this is the average cost, with private schooling tallying a significantly higher price tag; if that’s something you want for your kids.